Breastfeeding And Nipple Sensitivity After Augmentation

 To minimize nipple discomfort, there are several strategies that breastfeeding mothers with implants can employ.
 Using lanolin cream or nipple balm can help soothe sore or cracked nipples.
 Applying cold compresses before and after nursing sessions can provide relief and reduce inflammation.
 Wearing soft, breathable nursing bras can also help alleviate discomfort and prevent friction on the nipples.
 Experimenting with different breastfeeding positions and techniques can also help find the most comfortable and effective approach.

-See also Breastfeeding Basics: Common Challenges And Solutions
+See also Breastfeeding Basics: Nursing Bras And Clothing Tips

 Alternative feeding options for highly sensitive nipples